Convocation highlights Marlboro College perspectives

 Math fellow Julie Rana, a 2006 Marlboro graduate, earned a doctorate from UMass Amherst in 2013, where she won a distinguished thesis award.
 Last year, she came back to Marlboro for a two-year assignment with her husband, also an alumnus, and two twins in tow.

 "If you want to work with amazing teachers and mentors, who will never stop being your teachers and mentors, then you know you've come to the right place," Rana said.
 "There are some constants.
 You will work hard.
+I mean, really hard.
+So be prepared.
+But what Marlboro gives you really depends on what you give Marlboro."

 She encouraged students to challenge themselves academically and to create a community they want to live in.